 Those aren’t Norse gods.
 They’re restaurant concepts.
 FIFO means “first in, first out.”
 Write the date you buy it or the use-by date ( whichever works for you) on items and rotate them so the oldest is used first.
 This also helps you track how much you really use of an item.

 Par is the amount you’ve decided to keep in stock.
 When do you buy/make more?
 At half-par.
-Let’s say you’ve decided to keep 40 lbs sugar around.
+Let’s say you’ve decided to keep 40 pounds of sugar around.
 You buy more at 20 lbs.
 Going lower is a good way to invite disaster.
 Kind of like the way washing your car causes it to rain.

 13. Dishes

 What are you going to eat all this food on?
 Traditional dishes and dish washing eats up a lot of precious water and space.
 Buy some multifunctional dishes like shallow bowl/plates, pie tins, sporks, and metal cups that can go on a fire.
 Dishes can be wiped with a damp cloth and sanitized with alcohol or witch hazel.
-Cast iron pans and can go right onto coals and should never be subjected to soap.
-Sturdy paper plates can be used several times and then composted or used for tinder.

 14. Location, location, location